psych293/psych293.github.io/README.md

 - help facilitate the discussion in subsequent sessions.
 - send announcements via Canvas to guide the reading for each upcoming week.

-##### What I expect from you
+##### What we expect from you

 _You will ..._

 - attend all of [the classes](#schedule) and participate in class discussion.
-- lead the discussion for one session in class (you may use slides to help structure the discussion).
+- lead the discussion for one class.
-- prepare a handout for the session that you're leading.
-- discuss the handout with me during office hours __on Friday before your presentation__.
 - write short [reaction papers](#reaction-posts) based on the readings and upload each paper on Canvas by 10pm (at the latest) the night before class.
 - write a final paper (and submit a paper proposal).
 - students who audit the class are expected to write reaction posts and participate in discussion in class.

 #### Grading

-- 40% final paper
+- 25% final paper
-- 20% handout and leading discussion
+- 25% leading discussion
-- 20% reaction posts to readings
+- 25% reaction posts to readings
-- 20% participation and discussion in class
+- 25% participation and discussion in class

 ##### Final paper